cmsmadesimple/cmsmadesimple-2-0/uploads/NCleanBlue/README-IMPORTANT.txt

 1) Wend i do the changes you must have to copy this files content and paste in your cms-DB-template

-Template:         File-Ncleanblue.txt
+Page Template:         File-Ncleanblue.txt
 Menu Template:         File-Menu-Nncleanblue.txt

+  a)   Creat a new menu template with name:  "Menu-NCleanBlue"
+  b)   Creat a new page template with name:  "NCleanBlue"

 2)  IMPORTANT  Search template must be  "Restore To Defaults"

-images and other stuff in uploads/NCleanblue/*
+images and other stuff are in uploads/NCleanblue/*